Two Broke Boys, No Cadillac

 Born and raised in Eugene and a graduate of the University of Oregon, Speno has been a regular in the local music scene for years.
 The first time I saw him rap was in 2018, backed by a full band at Luckey’s Wednesday night Funk Jam.
 Before the virus you could still catch him there if you were lucky, often performing with members of a band he’s in, called Doink!.
 “That’s ‘Doink’ with an exclamation mark,” Speno says.

-He’s also performed regularly at house shows around campus with frequent collaborators Brax and Smyth, the latter of whom handled production on the new EP.
+He’s also performed regularly at house shows around campus with Smyth.
 The beats are some of Smyth’s darkest yet and remind me of my favorite horrorcore records from the ’90s, like Kool Keith’s “Sex Style” or any beat Canibus has ever rapped on.

-Smyth released his self-produced debut album Spore Atti, last summer and has recently landed production credits on albums from Portland rappers Wynne and Slick Devious, among others.
+Smyth released his self-produced debut album Spore Atti, last summer and has recently landed production credits on albums from Portland-based rappers Wynne and Slick Devious, among others.
 But Smyth’s focus on Hand Me Downs has never been clearer.
 Each song is able to build on the one before it in a way that adds a level of cohesion missing in most contemporary rap releases.

 “Working with Speno is so beneficial to my artistic development,” Smyth says.
 “He constantly teaches me new techniques and aspects to analyze.”